Trump, Paul, and Sanders

 Because right now, in this moment, elected officials at all levels of government have the greatest deal of their lives in front of them.
 This is by far the greatest deal an elected official could ever offer their voters in any modern democratic republic.
 Elected officials have the opportunity to pivot away from decades of intensifying authoritarianism and instead support a system that empowers voters, reduces political corruption, provides transparency and accountability, modernizes our democratic republic, and unifies the country.

-Because let’s be honest: the United States has grown more and more authoritarian since the 1970s.
-Every decade has pushed us further from the real Will of the People and deeper into authoritarian party-driven control.
+Because let’s be honest: the United States has grown more and more authoritarian since the 1970’s.
+Every decade has pushed us further from the real Will of the People and deeper into authoritarian party-driven control as wealth and corruption has increasingly captured our democratic republic.
 And yet—it is precisely in this moment of maximum authoritarianism that the opportunity to end that authoritarian crescendo has been created.
 That is the strange, almost absurd truth of the moment.

-What made President Lincoln great, in the most profound sense, was his ability to lead the country to unprecedented levels of political unity and political freedom.
-That is what defined his legacy.
+Furthermore, what made President Lincoln great, in the most profound sense, was his ability to lead the country to unprecedented levels of political unity and political freedom.
+That is what defined the positive parts of his legacy.
 That is why he stands as one of our greatest presidents.

 And that exact same opportunity now exists again.

-Any voter, any elected official who chooses the better deal, who chooses to modernize and evolve our political system, who chooses online democratic republics over corrupted, authoritarian party-driven politics, will be leading the country toward greater political freedom and greater political unity than the nation has ever known.
-Thus, stunningly, surprisingly Trump can change his horrifically authoritarian presidential legacy significantly with a single decision, A SINGLE DEAL.
+Any voter, any elected official who chooses the better deal, who chooses to modernize and evolve our political system, who chooses Independent online democratic republics over corrupted, authoritarian party-driven politics, will be leading the country toward greater political freedom and greater political unity than the nation has ever known.

-That is the same opportunity in front of all of us.
+That is the opportunity in front of all U.S. voters.
 This is the same decision all voters have to make.
 And when you choose courage and feel ready to support the online political evolution and help our country modernize and evolve our political system, please join us on Voter Directed Network.
 All voters are always welcome.

-Will Trump make THE GREATEST DEAL for all voters in the modern history of the United States of America?
-Will Trump pivot the country away from decades of broken, flawed, immensely corrupt, and increasingly authoritarian party-driven politics and lead our country to a better future for all voters by choosing online democratic republics that are modern and evolved, honest and transparent, collaborative and cooperative?
-Will Trump choose, like President Lincoln did before him, to lead all voters to unprecedented levels of national political unity and political freedom?
+Will Trump pivot the country away from decades of broken, flawed, immensely corrupt, and increasingly authoritarian party-driven politics and lead our country to a better future for all voters by choosing Independent online democratic republics that are modern and evolved, honest and transparent, collaborative and cooperative, peaceful and non-violent?

 Voters also ask me if there are any current federal-level U.S. politicians I trust.
 Sometimes I say there are two — though honestly, it’s really just one.